ModelEngineering/pySubnetSB/README.md

 A mapping pair is a list of two lists.
 The first list is the species mapping.
 The i-th position in this list is for the i-th reference species.
 (Species and reactions are indexed by the sequence in which they are encountered in the model.)
 The first position in this list (Python index 0) contains a 1.
 This means that ``S2``, the first reference species (index 0), is mapped to target species ``B`` (target species indexed as 1).
 The reaction list indicates that reaction ``R1`` (index 0 in the reference) is mapped to reaction ``T2`` (index 1 in the target).

-``result.makeInferredNetwork()`` constructs the inferred network in the target based on the mappings.
+We can construct the inferred network using

+    result.makeInferredNetwork()

 In this example, the inferred network is

     T2: B -> C
     T1: A -> B